 5. Set Up Your Camera at a Flattering Angle

-If you’re part of a video production, the producer will take care of this.
-It’s also easy to achieve on your own, if you’re recording yourself.
+The producer will take care of this if you’re part of a video production.
+It’s also easy to achieve on your ownif you’re recording yourself.

 If you’re shooting on mobile, prop your phone up at the right height, making sure that you’ve got something to keep it from sliding (a mobile tripod makes this easy, but it’s not required to make it work).